trustification/EvalGuard/README.md

 ## Tools and CLI

-EvalGuard provides a CLI tool for working with schemas and configurations.
+EvalGuard provides a CLI tool for schema validation and data generation.
+The tool helps with:

+- **Schema Validation**: Validate configuration files against EvalGuard schemas
+- **Data Generation**: Generate tasks and metrics from evaluation reports
+- **Model Generation**: Generate TypeScript interfaces from schemas
+- **Cross-Reference Validation**: Ensure consistency between tasks, metrics, and thresholds

 The tool implements the requirements defined in the [EvalGuard Schema Specification](SPECIFICATION.md):

-## API
+## API Specification

-EvalGuard provides a REST API for accessing evaluation reports.
+EvalGuard defines a REST API specification for accessing evaluation reports.
 The API is defined in the [OpenAPI Specification](schemas/v1/api.schema.yaml) and supports:

 - **Report Retrieval**: Get specific reports by ID or query by model name, source, task, or metric
 - **Model Discovery**: List available models and their evaluation history
 - **Task Information**: Access task definitions and metadata
 - **Metrics Access**: Retrieve performance metrics for specific reports
 - **Threshold Access**: Get performance thresholds for interpreting metric results

+> **Note**: This is a **specification only**.
+The API is not implemented in this repository.
+Anyone interested in providing EvalGuard API services can implement this specification.

 ### Example API Usage